dret/webconcepts/concepts/link-relation/working-copy.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/working-copy"
 title:         "Link Relation: working-copy"
+concept-name:  Link Relation
+concept-value: working-copy
 description: "When included on a versioned resource, this link points to a working copy for this resource."
 ---